Boston Consulting Group's Advantage Matrix: Overview

 Similar to the growth-share matrix, the Advantage Matrix groups businesses into four categories.
 These are volume, stalemated, specialized and fragmented businesses.
 However, this matrix takes as its axes the two contrasting alternatives, economies of scale (described by them as 'potential size of advantage') against differentiation (shown as 'number of approaches to achieving advantage').
 In essence, the former category covers the approach described in the more popular growth-share matrix, while the latter represents the approach (described by Michael Porter) of differentiating products so that they do not compete head-on with their competitors.
+The Boston Consulting Group described the size of advantage as a company's ability to gain economies of scale.